 5. Fedora Server

-Fedora is another Server Linux distro in the list that offers a short-lifecycle and available in 64-bit installation images as well as for cloud environments such as Vagrant, OpenStan, Amazon Cloud, and more.
+Fedora is another Server Linux distro in the list that offers a short lifecycle and is available in 64-bit installation images as well as for cloud environments such as Vagrant, OpenStan, Amazon Cloud, and more.
 Backed by RedHat, the Fedora community always trying to innovate and support a wide range of hardware.
 Its repository offers support to a wide range of packages out of the box.

 With the help of FreeIPA in Fedora, it allows manage Linux users and client hosts from one central location with CLI allow to perform advanced identity management, DNS, certificate services, and Windows domain integration throughout your environment with, the open-source domain controller.